 Experiencing an uneasy feeling in your body can be unsettling, especially when it seems there’s no apparent reason for it.
 It’s like a whisper from your body that something isn’t right.
 Anxiety manifests in myriad ways, not just through our thoughts but also physically.
-Let’s explore what’s happening and how you can take control.
+This blog will explore what’s happening when you experience an uneasy feeling in your body and how you can take control of it.

 Our nervous system is designed to respond to threats using a “fight or flight” response.
 When your brain perceives a threat, even if it’s not a physical one, it can cause your body to react as though you are in danger.
 This might include an increase in heart rate, rapid breathing, or muscle tension.
 These responses are intended to prepare your body to either face the threat or run to safety.
 However, when the threat is psychological (like worrying about future events), these physical responses happen needlessly, often exacerbating anxiety.